 The first time we tried Japanese food was in Los Angeles.
 A friend, who spent a year in Japan, took us to Little Tokyo in downtown LA.
-We went to a sushi restaurant which had a conveyor belt with many little plates gliding around the dining area.
+We went to a sushi restaurant with a conveyor belt with many little plates gliding around the dining area.

 It was before the sushi buffets started popping up here and there.
 Knowing that we have never tried sushi before, our friend explained all the intricacies of making sushi and made some suggestions.

 We loved sushi from the first bite and couldn’t get enough of these little morsels.
-We enjoyed the unusual condiments too: the thick, biting green paste and the delicious slices of some marinated vegetable.
+We enjoyed the unusual condiments: the thick, biting green paste and the delicious slices of some marinated vegetables.
 If you did not guess yet, I am talking about wasabi and pickled ginger.
 It was more than thirty years ago.

 Fast forward to our first trip to Japan.
 It is well known that this fascinating country is expensive.
 However, when our daughter got her first job after college (teaching English in Japan), our decision was made – we must go there.